-Wetherspoon pub
+Wetherspoon pub.

 Opening in March 1995, this large and popular JD Wetherspoon pub attracts a wide range of customers across all ages.
 No piped music but always the loud buzz of conversation in a busy atmosphere.
 With Petts Wood station a few minutes walk away, this is also popular with commuters and afterwork drinkers.
+The pub is also known by its nickname "The Sov".

 The long narrow layout complements the long L-shaped bar with a cream and red décor and maroon patterned carpet.
 The large front area is brightly lit with TV screens set to silent.
 Pump clips adorn the top of the wooden bar itself.
 Various alcoves make for a cosy atmosphere with the area at the rear geared up for dining.
 Framed photographs on the wall show the development of Petts Wood as a suburb.
 Themed panels refer to the ship after which the pub is named, and also the daylight saving time campaigner William Willett, who was a local resident.
 The pub name is unique within Great Britain.